mhbae-dev/tdd-practice/ohce/README.md

 Source
 https://kata-log.rocks/ohce-kata

-This kata has been altered for english speakers.
+This kata has been slightly adjusted from the original.

 Requirements
 ------------
 ## Your task

-ohce is a console application that echoes the reverse of what you input through the console.

-Even though it seems a silly application, ohce knows a thing or two.

-When you start ohce, it greets you differently depending on the current time in English:
+Write a console application that mimics a conversation with a friend named Ohce (which is just echo spelled backwards).

+The application must read a string from the console, reverse it, and then print it back with some specific behavior:

 - Between 6 and 12 hours, ohce will greet you saying: ¡Good morning < your name >!
 - Between 12 and 18 hours, ohce will greet you saying: ¡Good afternoon < your name >!
 - Between 18 and 21 hours, ohce will greet you saying: ¡Good evening < your name >!